Canadian Pacific 1238: Early preservation

 Nos.
 1238 and 1286 vacated Reading after the plant's furnace was repaired.
 In August 1968, without much sentiment to keep his G5 locomotives any longer, George Hart sold Nos.
 1238 and 1286 to John F. Rowe of the Red Clay Valley Railway Equipment and Leasing Company.
 Rowe subsequently made plans to use both locomotives for his own excursion trains.

-On May 18, 1969, No. 1238 pulled a doubleheaded twenty-car excursion train with No. 1286 over Penn Central trackage from Union Station in Baltimore over the Port Deposit Branch and the Columbia Branch to the Transportation Center in Harrisburg, Pennsylvania, on behalf of the Baltimore Chapter of the National Railway Historical Society (NRHS).
+On May 18, 1969, No. 1238 pulled a double-headed twenty-car excursion train with No. 1286 over Penn Central trackage from Union Station in Baltimore over the Port Deposit Branch and the Columbia Branch to the Transportation Center in Harrisburg, Pennsylvania, on behalf of the Baltimore Chapter of the National Railway Historical Society (NRHS).
 However, that trip was plagued with various mechanical issues, and both locomotives were in control of Penn Central employees.
 Along the Port Deposit branch, No. 1238 threw out one of its piston packings, causing its running gear to be disabled, while No. 1286 began losing steam due to firebox issues, and these factors caused the excursion to arrive in Harrisburg later than anticipated.
-After a photo session took place at the Harrisburg station, Nos 1238 and 1286 were returned to Baltimore over the former Northern Central line after dawn with a Penn Central diesel locomotive coupled in front as a precaution.
+After a photo session took place at the Harrisburg station, Nos.
+1238 and 1286 were returned to Baltimore over the former Northern Central line after dawn with a Penn Central diesel locomotive coupled in front as a precaution.
 Both G5s were subsequently repaired in Baltimore.
 By 1973, John Rowe was no longer using No. 1238 for excursion service.